Lauriston Farm Limited Charitable Community Benefit Society

 SHAREHOLDER MEMBERS

-At the heart of the Society is our membership of currently over 190 Society shareholders.
+At the heart of the Society is our membership - currently over 200 Society shareholders.

 Every shareholder is a member and co-owner of Lauriston Farm Limited and has a stake in key decision making such as deciding who is on the Board and on resolutions at our AGM.